Meet the Family Advisory Council members

 As a result of her journey with her son, Esterlina decided to embark on a new career helping families going through similar circumstances.
 To complement her personal experience, in 2016, she completed the Leadership Education in Neurodevelopmental and other Disabilities (LEND) Program at Boston Children’s.
 This is a multidisciplinary, family centered fellowship that covers health and cultural issues related to disabilities, public resources, and policy initiatives.
 In 2017, Esterlina joined Boston Children’s as an employee, taking on the role of Family Partnerships Coordinator, concentrating her work on developing projects to support and empower Latino patient families who receive care here at the hospital.

-Esterlina lives with her husband and son in Medford, Massachusetts, where she advocates for her family within the education system, as well as community and social activities.
+Esterlina lives with her husband and son in Medford, Mass., where she advocates for her family within the education system, as well as community and social activities.
 But, especially, she continues coordinating the care of her son’s complex health condition.

 Member since: 2019